-- 2. Name of applicant: [help] - 3.
-Address and phone number of applicant and contact person: [help] - 4.
-Date checklist prepared: [help] - 5.
-Agency requesting checklist: [help] - 6.
-Proposed timing or schedule (including phasing, if applicable): [help] - 7.
+- 6. Proposed timing or schedule (including phasing, if applicable): [help] Site Clearing is anticipated to begin in late Spring to early summer of 2021 - 7.
 Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
 If yes, explain. [help] - 8.
-List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal. [help] - 9.
-Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
-If yes, explain. [help] - 10.
-List any government approvals or permits that will be needed for your proposal, if known. [help] - 11.
+List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal. [help] None known. - Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
+If yes, explain. [help] Access and grading permits are currently under review at the County. - List any government approvals or permits that will be needed for your proposal, if known. [help] All known permits are described in item #9 above. - 11.
 Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
 (Lead agencies may modify this form to include additional specific information on project description.) [help]